-Extensive consultation for the Project commenced during the route selection phase and continued during the environmental impact assessment of the concept design.
+Extensive consultation for the entire Woolgoolga to Ballina Pacific Highway Upgrade commenced during the route selection phase and continued during the environmental impact assessment of the concept design.
 The primary objective of consultation was to keep stakeholders well informed and involved during each stage of Project development.